Intrinsic energy of Lema\^itre-Tolman-Bondi models and cosmological implications

-1) First, they are Gauss coordinates in some finite region of the considered space-time, covering the 3-space boundary.
+\item[(a)] First, they are Gauss coordinates in some region of the considered space-time, covering the 3-space boundary.
 That is, in this region, the metric components $g_{0\alpha}$ take the values $g_{00}=-1$, $g_{0i}=0$.
-As it is well known, these are coordinates related to free falling synchronized observers (Gauss coordinates have been also selected in \cite{Cooperstock-Dupre} as the ones leading to a sound energy).
+As is well known, these are coordinates related to free falling synchronized observers (Gauss coordinates have been also selected in \cite{Cooperstock-Dupre} as the ones leading to a sound energy).

 \item[(b)] Second, the corresponding linear 3-momentum, $P^i$, and angular 3-momentum, $J^{ij}$, vanish, the last one irrespective of the momentum origin.

 \item [(c)] Third, let it be the space-like 3-surface $t=t_0\equiv const.$, with $t$ the time coordinate.
 We denote this 3-surface by $\Sigma_3$.
 Then, asymptotically, the 3-space metric, $g_{ij}$, approaches fast enough a manifestly conformally flat metric ($g_{ij}=G^2\delta_{ij}$) when we approach the boundary, $\Sigma_2$, of $\Sigma_3$.
 Of course, if the space-time is asymptotically Minkowskian, the conformal factor is the unity.